 B. Charter amendments shall be passed if at least two thirds of the votes cast in the election favor its adoption (provided 40% or more of the eligible Voters cast a ballot in the election).

-C. In the event that more than three chapters of the same organization in the same country join the constituency, and it appears to the Chair and/or EC that there is an organized effort by one group to control or dominate the Constituency, then the charter may be amended temporarily by a majority vote of the EC to limit, in a nondiscriminatory manner, the membership eligibility of chapters of the same organization.
+C. In the event that it appears to the Chair and the EC that there is an organized effort by one organization to control or dominate the Constituency, then the charter may be amended temporarily by a majority vote of the EC to limit, in a nondiscriminatory manner, the membership eligibility of different chapters of, or individuals affiliated with, the same organization.
 The amendment must be submitted to the membership for a vote at the next regularly scheduled annual election.
 Unlike other charter amendments, this one can pass with only a majority of those voting.

 IX.
 Communications

-A. The Constituency shall maintain three email lists: a discussion list, an announce list, and an EC list.
-Only Official Representatives of Members shall be put on the announce list, and the announce list shall be used for voting purposes.
-Only Official Representatives and Additional Representatives of Member organizations shall have posting rights on the discuss list; participation on the discuss list shall be voluntary.
-The EC list is for official communications and deliberations among the Executive Committee.
+A. The Constituency shall maintain three lists: an email discussion list, the official voting list, and an EC email list.
+Only Official Representatives of Members and individual members shall be put on the official voting list, which shall be used for voting and membership check-in purposes.
+Only Members shall have posting rights on the discuss list; participation on the discuss list shall be voluntary.
+The EC list is for official communications and deliberations among the Executive Committee and is restricted to EC members.

-B. Archives of the discussion list should be available to the general public and accessible from the Constituency website.
+B. Archives of the all NCUC-managed lists should be available to the general public and accessible from the Constituency website.
 The EC list shall also be publicly archived.

 C. The Chair will oversee the publication of membership lists on the Constituency website.
-The Executive Committee, in its sole discretion, may decide whether such lists are available to the public or only to Members of the Constituency.
+NCUC is required to publish the list of current Members of the Constituency.

 D. Only Official Representatives listed on the Constituency website membership list will receive ballots and be allowed to vote in elections.
 Changes to such designated Official Representatives must be received by the Chair at least one week (7 days) prior to the distribution of ballots, and must conform to the voting requirements of the charter.

-E. The web site should provide a channel for nonmembers to make comments to the members and officers of the constituency.
+E. The Chair and EC should provide a channel for nonmembers to make comments to the members and officers of the constituency.

 X. Dues

-A. On an annual basis, the Chair will consult with the Executive Committee regarding the appropriate level for dues.
-Such dues will be set for large and small organizations by a 2/3 vote of the Executive Committee, together with appropriate procedures for waiver and reduction requests.
+A. Currently membership dues are set at $0 for all membership categories.
+Dues are set by 2/3 majority vote of the Executive Committee.
+On an annual basis, the Chair will consult with the Executive Committee regarding the appropriate level for dues.
+Such dues will be set for individuals and large and small organizations by a 2/3 vote of the Executive Committee, together with appropriate procedures for waiver and reduction requests.
 The Chair shall be authorized to hear the waiver and reduction requests and made decisions.
 Appeals may be made to the Executive Committee may consider the waiver of dues.

-B. New members shall be asked to pay two years of dues upon their joining the Constituency, to reduce administrative costs.
-As a bootstrap, initial dues for a two-year membership period shall be set at US$50 for small organizations and US$ 100 for large organizations.
-This provision can be superseded by majority vote of the EC as per section A above.
-Altering membership dues does not constitute a charter revision as per Section VIII.
+B. Altering membership dues does not constitute a charter revision as per Section VIII.

-C. Members that fail to pay dues and whose dues have not been waived by the EC will not be eligible to vote, nor have a Representative run for election to any office.
+C. If dues exist, Members that fail to pay dues and whose dues have not been waived by the EC will not be eligible to vote, nor have a Representative run for election to any office.

 D. Member organizations in countries with GDP per capita below US$10,000 are eligible to apply to the EC for a waiver or reduction of the membership fee.
 Such applications must contain information about the budget of the organization.

 XI.
 Transparency